-Condor acquired the original 10 sq km concession in 2016 by staking, and in 2017 acquired additional concessions by staking.
+Condor acquired the original 10 sq km concession in 2016 by staking, and in late 2017 acquired an additional concession by staking.
 The project is prospective for skarn hosted minerals.

 Location & Ownership: